dev-xiligroup/xili-language-plugin/README.md

 ## Master Branch

-Since 2016-12-14, master branch contains dev version 2.22.1 with some futures new features and fixes for WP 4.6 and WP 4.7.
+Since 2016-12-14, master branch contains dev version 2.22.1+ with some futures new features and fixes for WP 4.6 to WP 4.8.

-Language taxonomy settings are saved in term metas ( need WP 4.4 ) and a new object is created to contain all language features.
+Language taxonomy settings are saved in term metas ( need WP 4.4 ) and a new "language" object (*) is created to contain all language features.

 ...

+(*) thanks to JetPack to maintain a locale.php file with a huge list of languages of the world.

 ## Preliminary infos: